-Step back and assess your company culture from the perspective of your employees.
+Step back and assess the climate from the perspective of your employees.
 Are roles and career paths clearly defined?
-Are promotions, bonuses or even public praise tied tightly to performance — or does it sometimes come down to who’s the savviest self-promoter?
+Are public praise and promotions tied tightly to performance — or does it sometimes come down to who’s the savviest self-promoter?
 Before you can address issues surrounding organizational politics, you need to view the landscape through the eyes of your team members.

 Keep close tabs on undercurrents

-Make a concerted effort to remain attuned to the prevailing mood of the office.
-Maintain an open-door policy and encourage staff to come to you with concerns.
+Make a concerted effort to remain attuned to the prevailing mood among your staff.
+Encourage employees to reach out to you with their concerns.
 Also, because not everyone will be inclined to speak up about certain issues, proactively touch base with your team members periodically.
 Engaging in informal one-on-one chats on a regular basis allows you to monitor morale and nip problems in the bud.

 Step in when necessary

-When it’s clear intervention is necessary, call a meeting and listen objectively to the concerns of all parties involved.
-If you come to realize that one person is often the source of friction, swiftly meet with him or her individually.
+When it is clear intervention is necessary, schedule a meeting or call and listen objectively to the concerns of all parties involved.
+If you come to realize that one person is often the source of friction, swiftly connect with him or her individually.

 Don’t play favorites